Skip to content

 • Final radio configurations of the product

-Tests are reduced compared to complete module certification (typically 30-60% of cost and timing).
+Tests are reduced compared to complete module certification, a fraction of the cost and timing.

 If the integrator designs their own RF stage (instead of using a commercial module), they pass a complete PTCRB certification, equivalent to a module, with all 3GPP tests and assignment of their own IMEI range.